CharlieAtkinson/CharlieAtkinson.github.io/_pages/about.md

 ---

 Innovating in Robotics and AI 🤖
-I’m a second-year undergraduate student at the University of Hull, focusing on artificial intelligence and machine learning.
+I’m a final-year undergraduate student at the University of Hull, focusing on Artificial Intelligence and Machine Learning.

 ## About Me

 🌐 **Mission**
-I am passionate about designing intelligent systems that solve real-world problems and drive technological advancement.
-My expertise includes machine learning, computer vision, and natural language processing, and I’m always eager to explore new challenges.
+I’m driven by the goal of designing and developing intelligent solutions that tackle real-world challenges.
+My skill set includes machine learning, deep learning, natural language processing, and computer vision.
+I’m constantly expanding my knowledge through hands-on projects and self-learning.

 🎓 **Academic Journey**
 As a Robotics and AI undergraduate, I’ve built a strong foundation in Python programming, AI algorithms, and hands-on implementations.
 I aim to pursue a master’s degree at a top-tier institution and contribute to cutting-edge AI research.